tillitis/tkey-boot-verifier/README.md

 This is the goal of the verifier and how it should work when development is finished.
-Currently it behaves like this after you have used `verifier-client -cmd install`.
+Currently it behaves like this after you have used `tkey-mgt -cmd install`.
 For test purposes, however, it currently waits for commands from the client after power cycling.

 Firmware checks `resetinfo` for what to do: Default is to start the app in slot 0.